tuiwidgets/tuiwidgets/doc/ZColor.rst

      - white

-The following RGB colors are predefined as constants for application use in Tui::Colors:
+The following RGB colors are predefined as constants for application use in ``Tui::Colors``:

 .. list-table:: predefined rgb values
    :header-rows: 1